apache/cloudstack-docs-admin/source/plugins/quota.rst

 The quota tariff can be listed using listQuotaTariff API.

-quotaTariff: ListLists all quota tariff plans
+quotaTariff: Lists all quota tariff plans

 The tariff for each of the above can be set by using the updateQuotaTariff API.